marccompte/vuejs-roadmap/README.md

 ### Session 2: LAB

-Using a build setup and SFC.
+Using a build setup and SFC (should we prepare a basic Vue3 setup, clean of sample components?).

 Option A. Set up a new project and create a general layout with 3 components (header, main and footer).